samasri/omr/tools/compiler/OMRStatistics/sourceCodeProcessors/manualVirtualizationHelper/README.md

 ```

 # Assumptions and known unsupported cases
-* Ignored functions are: overloaded functions + functions where definition is not found in source code
+* Ignores overloaded functions and functions where definition is not found in source code
+	* For example if a function is defined after the prerpocessor parses a macro, such a function will not be virtualized with MVH
+* Ignores all operator overrides (does not virtualize them)
 * OMR and J9 namespaces are hard coded in the code, changing the namespace targets means changing the code
 * OMR and J9 header file paths are hard coded in the code, changing the namespace targets means changing the code.
 Paths like the following (including but not limited to):
 	* When `runtime/compiler/codegen/` is found in the file path, it is considered the header for `J9` namesapce